 Although blackleg incidence was higher in some rotations in certain years, blackleg severity was generally low and similar across rotations.
 Since 2002, blackleg severity has been steadily increasing in all rotations, but still has remained relatively low (Fig 4).
-In 2007, the numbers continued to increase and for the first time severity in the continuous canola rotation was above two(on the severity rating scale of 0-5).
+In 2007, the numbers continued to increase and for the first time severity in the continuous canola rotation was above two (on the severity rating scale of 0-5).
+A "two" on the rating scale is where we would start to see yield loss with about 20-25% of the stem infected with blackleg.
+In general, severity continued to increase in 2008 in all rotations, but still remained below a two on the rating scale.
 To date, there has been no obvious correlation between blackleg severity and crop rotation.

-We believe blackleg severity may not have increased because we plant a moderately-resistant or resistant variety each year and because the study is being conducted under a conventional tillage system, which inhibits disease survival.
+We believe blackleg severity may not have increased very much over individual growing seasons for two reasons: (1) we plant a variety that is moderately-resistant or resistant to blackleg, and (2) because the study is being conducted under a conventional tillage system, which inhibits disease survival.

-Overall, there have been no canola yield differences between fungicide-treated and untreated plots, nor have there been yield differences between rotations (data not shown).
+Over all years of the study, there have been no canola yield differences between fungicidetreated and untreated plots, nor have there been yield differences between rotations (data not shown).